 In 2017, Apple was the first to implement anti-tracking measures within the Safari browser.
 Mozilla followed shortly after, and third-party cookies are now obsolete within Safari and Firefox.
 In January 2020, Google announced that it would also deprecate third-party cookies within Chrome by 2022 (now extended to 2024) and introduced Privacy Sandbox “to create technologies that both protect people's privacy online and give companies and developers tools to build thriving digital businesses”.
 Given that Chrome is by far the most dominant browser globally, it was this announcement that made wider changes inevitable.
 There has since been a lot of momentum within the industry to develop alternative strategies for targeting and measuring online that don’t involve third-party identifiers, while maintaining advertisers’ ability to serve relevant advertising.

 Changes relating to data-privacy have also been made beyond the browser environment.
 Most significantly, Apple’s launch of iOS 14.5 gave users the option to block the IDFA identifier at an app level, with significant implications for advertisers and developers.
 More on this here.

-On Android, Google has launched a mobile-focused Privacy Sandbox to develop “new, more private advertising solutions” that “will limit sharing of user data with third parties and operate without cross-app identifiers, including advertising ID”.
+On Android, Google launched a mobile-focused Privacy Sandbox in 2022 to develop “new, more private advertising solutions” that “will limit sharing of user data with third parties and operate without cross-app identifiers, including advertising ID”.
 It states that this will be “a multi-year initiative” and says: “While we design, build and test these new solutions, we plan to support existing ads platform features for at least two years, and we intend to provide substantial notice ahead of any future changes.”